Environmental Health and Safety Committees

 All University personnel should make sure their unit is maintaining a safe and healthful workplace.
 One key to making the workplace safe for all University personnel is strong, active College Environmental Health & Safety Committees.
 The Committee can identify dangerous conditions at the workplace and discuss them with management.
 In addition, members may obtain information and assistance by contacting: Department of Environmental Health and Safety, 108 Edwards Hall, 532-5856.
 The Department of Environmental Health & Safety will act as a consultant in these matters and as a mechanism for internal auditing.

 University Environmental Health & Safety Committee.
-Appointed by the VP Administration and Finance, Faculty Senate, and Student Senate.
-Responsible for (1) acting as the oversight committee for the Administrative units (Provost, VP for Administration & Finance, and VP for Institutional Advancement), (2) evaluating College Environmental Health & Safety Committees, and (3) developing university-wide policies for Environmental Health & Safety.
+Appointed by the Vice President for University Operations and Chief Operating Officer, Faculty Senate, and Student Senate.
+Responsible for (1) acting as the oversight committee for the Administrative units (Provost, University Operations, and VP for Institutional Advancement), (2) evaluating College Environmental Health & Safety Committees, and (3) developing university-wide policies for Environmental Health & Safety.

 College Environmental Health & Safety Committee.
 Appointed by the Dean.
 Responsible for (1) developing and communicating a clear vision for the College's safety program, (2) establishing broad safety goals for departments to attain, and (3) evaluating the College's progress toward meeting those goals.
 Membership in the Committee should be representative of administrators, faculty, staff, and students in the College.
 The Committee should have a minimum of four to eight members, depending on the associated hazards within the College.